Modern PHP-FPM and NGINX Configuration

 This socket path must match the fastcgi_pass directive in your NGINX server block.
 The default configuration is correct for most deployments.

-Process Manager Configuration
+Process Manager Configuration (Optional)

 1